openeventdata/eldiablo/README.md

-The `bootstrap.sh` script is specifically configured for use with the Vagrant box, but with slight modifications can be used on any Linux box (it's what we use to boostrap our machines).
+The `bootstrap.sh` script is specifically configured for use with the Vagrant box, but with slight modifications can be used on any Linux box (it's what we use to bootstrap our machines).
 This means that the script can serve as the basis for setting up a high-performance computer running EL:DIABLO, an individual's laptop, etc.